vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|disabled (default) <p> enabled|*n/a*|
 |**Comments**|Available in Defender for Endpoint version `101.24072.0001` or later.|

-### Network protection configurations [preview]
+### Network protection configurations

-The following settings can be used to configure advanced Network Protection inspection features to control what traffic gets inspected by Network Protection.

 > [!NOTE]
+> This is a preview feature.
 > For these to be effective, Network Protection has to be turned on.
 For more information, see [Turn on network protection for Linux](network-protection-linux.md).

+The following settings can be used to configure advanced Network Protection inspection features to control what traffic gets inspected by Network Protection.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|